kuyio/dandruff/README.md

 end
 ```

-### Output Control
+### Controlling the Format and Structure of the Output

-Control the format and structure of sanitized output.
+Use the following configuration options to control the format and structure of sanitized output.

 #### `return_dom`
 **Type:** `Boolean` | **Default:** `false`